nit3owl/python-scripts/README.md

 ### git_activity

 Provides a way to easily search git repos to tally up, across all repos, the number of commits per user or per month.
+CURRENTLY DEPENDS ON FUNCTIONALITY IN UNIX-LIKE SYSTEMS.